NHOrus/srwq-compilation/episode-05.md

 "Ah right."

 "Gilliam calculates they all should be somewhere on the planet, but where exactly is hard to narrow down.
-On top of that, Bullet and Kusuha seem to have been kidnapped by Vindel, and Arado...ran into some familiar faces."
+On top of that, Bullet and Kusuha seem to have been kidnapped by Vindel, and Arado... ran into some familiar faces."

 "Well, we were going to have to search the planet anyway, I suppose."